-Some academies have sponsors such as businesses, universities, other schools, faith or voluntary groups.
-Sponsors are responsible for improving the performance of their schools.
+Some academies are supported by sponsors such as businesses, universities, other schools, faith groups or voluntary groups.
+Sponsors work with the academy trust to improve the performance of their schools.